News

 Chaos and Confusion Cloud the Future of Vera Davis as Displaced Communities Are Shut Out

-By 2018, the City was reassessing the building’s future.
-A briefing prepared that year shows that when Mike Bonin met with Stan Muhammad of the HELPER Foundation, he had initially intended to allow the Latino Resource Organization to continue operating the FamilySource Center at Vera Davis.
-During that meeting, HELPER requested space in the building as well, and Bonin agreed to rent them a small portion of the facility.
-LRO later made the decision to move the Westside FamilySource Center to the West LA Municipal Building in 2019, where they continued serving low income families across the Westside, including Oaxacan immigrants, families connected to Nora Sterry and Saint Sebastian Parish, and residents of Mar Vista Gardens.
+By 2018, the City was reconsidering how to manage the building.
+A briefing from that year shows that when Councilmember Mike Bonin met with Stan Muhammad of the HELPER Foundation, Bonin intended for the Latino Resource Organization to continue running the FamilySource Center at Vera Davis.
+HELPER requested space as well, and Bonin agreed to rent them a portion of the building.
+LRO later moved the Westside FamilySource Center to the West LA Municipal Building in 2019, where it continued serving families across the Westside, including Oaxacan immigrants and residents of Mar Vista Gardens.

-The landscape changed when the Community Investment for Families Department issued the 2023 Request for Proposals for FamilySource Centers and removed the Westside as an eligible service area.
-LRO warned Traci Park’s office eight months before the deadline that they were about to lose nearly one million dollars in funding.
-Staff confirmed that Park was informed.
-She took no action to preserve the funding or advocate for a Westside service area.
-The Westside FSC closed.
-Only after the closure did Park publicly criticize CIFD, despite the record showing that she had advance warning and failed to intervene.
-The loss of the FSC removed the last consistent stream of anti-poverty resources linked to Vera Davis and left the community without its long-standing service hub.
+The breaking point came in 2023, when the Community Investment for Families Department issued a new Request for Proposals and removed the Westside as an eligible service area.
+LRO warned Councilmember Traci Park’s office eight months before the deadline that they were on track to lose nearly one million dollars in funding.
+Staff confirmed Park was informed.
+She took no action to protect the funding or advocate for a revised service area.
+The Westside FamilySource Center closed, taking with it the last remaining stream of anti-poverty funds connected to Vera Davis.
+Only after the closure did Park publicly criticize CIFD, despite having had advance notice and an opportunity to intervene.
+The community lost its long-standing service hub at a moment when displacement had already erased so much.

-Instead, what unfolded has been defined by irregularities and confusion.
-Public meetings required under Prop K have been marked by cancellations, shifting committee rosters, incomplete communication and repeated procedural failures.
+What followed was a public process mired by cancellations, confusion, and a basic lack of transparency.
 The first meeting of the Local Volunteer Neighborhood Oversight Committee was held in October 2024.
-At that meeting, participants raised concerns that the name “Vera Davis McClendon Center” might be removed during the transition and warned that removing the name would deepen the sense of erasure already felt by the Black and Brown communities who built and relied on the center.
-Naming is not a cosmetic issue.
-It is fundamental to how a community understands and retains its history.
-The fact that these concerns were raised early shows why accurate documentation of that meeting is essential.
+Residents immediately raised concerns that the name “Vera Davis McClendon Center” might be removed, warning that doing so would deepen the erasure already felt by the Black and Brown communities who built the center.
+Naming is not cosmetic.
+It is a link to memory, identity, and place.
+Those concerns should have been documented in minutes.
+They were not.

-After that first meeting, the City made two attempts to schedule a second meeting, including one for August 11, 2025, but both were cancelled for procedural violations.
-When the City scheduled a third attempt for November 17, the same problems persisted.
-The agenda did not include public comment time, did not list or attach the materials the committee was expected to review and was not posted with adequate notice.
-Many residents only learned of the meeting through Councilmember Traci Park’s newsletter rather than through official channels like the Venice Neighborhood Council.
+The City attempted to schedule two more oversight meetings, including one on August 11, 2025.
+Both were cancelled for procedural violations.
+When the City tried again on November 17, the same errors appeared.
+The agenda lacked public comment, included no materials for review, and was not posted with adequate notice.
+Many residents heard about the meeting not from the City but from Councilmember Park’s newsletter, rather than through official channels like the Venice Neighborhood Council.

-Emails show that residents have been asking for basic information for months, including where to find minutes from the first meeting and whether subsequent meetings were even happening.
-On October 20, 2025, the day of a scheduled LVNOC meeting, no legally compliant agenda was posted.
-Community members questioned whether the City was violating the Brown Act and again requested information.
-No clear answers came.
-The only confirmation was that flyers had been posted, which do not satisfy state open meeting laws.
+Emails show that residents have spent months trying to obtain basic information, including minutes from the first meeting and confirmation of whether later meetings were even happening.
+On October 20, 2025, the day of a scheduled oversight meeting, no legally compliant agenda was posted.
+Residents questioned whether the City was violating the Brown Act.
+No clear explanation followed.
+Staff said flyers had been posted, which do not satisfy state law.

-Correspondence also shows that City staff were still making corrections to the LVNOC roster on the afternoon of the meeting.
-Some email addresses were wrong.
-Some names appeared and disappeared.
-The Vera Davis notes document at least three different rosters circulated over a single year.
-The most recent roster still included eight names, not seven.
-Residents had no way of knowing who was officially serving, much less who had authority to vote.
+Additional correspondence shows the LVNOC roster was still being corrected on the afternoon of the November meeting.
+Names and email addresses were wrong.
+At least three different rosters circulated over a single year.
+The most recent one still listed eight members instead of seven.
+Residents had no way to know who was officially appointed or who had the authority to vote.

-In an email last month, Bureau of Engineering staff member Ohaji Abdallah acknowledged that minutes from the first meeting had never been uploaded and said they would be prepared when time allowed, describing them as a low priority.
-He said the first meeting focused on naming and future operations and framed both as outside LVNOC’s purview.
+Last month, the Bureau of Engineering acknowledged that minutes from the first meeting had never been uploaded and described them as a low priority.
+Staff suggested the first meeting focused on naming and future operations and implied these topics were outside the committee’s scope.
 That is incorrect.
-The Department of Cultural Affairs has made clear that the LVNOC exists precisely so the community can weigh in on the character, naming, use and programming direction of the center.
-Without minutes, none of that early input exists in the public record, even as the City continues pushing ahead.
+The Department of Cultural Affairs has made clear that naming, use, character, and programming direction are exactly what the committee is meant to weigh in on.
+Without minutes, the earliest and most substantive community input effectively disappears from the record.

 Search